 Monmouth Court of Common Pleas

 New Jersey, Monmouth...
-By order of the Honourable John Anderson, John Taylor and John Wardell, James Lawrence Esqrs, four of the Judges of the Court of Common Pleas for the said County, that James Everingham,
+By order of the Honorable John Anderson, James Lawrence, John Taylor and John Wardell, Esqrs, four of the Judges of the Court of Common Pleas for the said County of Monmouth,

-Prisoner for Debt, in said Goal, was this twenty-first day of March, 1770, qualified to the Schedule of his Estate, pursuant to the late Act of Assembly, An Act for the Relief of Insolvent Debtors, made this present tenth year of his Majesty's reign.
+Prisoner for Debt, in the Goal of said County, was on the 7th Day of last March, qualified to the Schedule of his Estate, pursuant to a late Act of Assembly, entitled, An Act for the Relief of Insolvent Debtors, made, and as in former Advertisements set forth;

-By modern standards, there is no doubt that England's eighteenth century laws were unjust regarding the lower classes.
+By modern standards, England's eighteenth century laws were unjust regarding the lower classes.
 Under old English law, a person could be arrested as an insolvent debtor for an unpaid obligation of only a few shillings.

 Although the colonists, under England's tight control, were unable to make major changes to the laws, they did manage to make reforms in some of England's legal procedures.
 One of those reforms pertained to insolvent debtors.
 It did not take a great deal of legal knowledge to realize if the person was confined in jail, he or she could not earn money to pay their creditors.